Home | What's New | Ragtime Sources

 Source: Kansas City Sheet Music Collection [top]

-That Little Sunny Southern Girl of Mine Sheet Music Cover
+That Little Sunny Southern Girl of

-Johnson, Charles L. That Little Sunny Southern Girl of Mine (lyrics by J.E.
-Jeter).
-Denver, CO: Tolbert R. Ingram Music Co., 1907.
+Johnson, Charles L. That Little Sunny Southern Girl of Mine (lyrics by JE Jeter).
+Denver, CO: Tolbert R Ingram Music Co, 1907.

 [view sheet music]